MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machines.md

 - **Connect to your own virtual network**: Securely communicate with each other, the Internet, and your on-premises networks.

     > [!NOTE]
-    > Sign-in access is only available to the creator of the hosted machine.
+    > - Sign-in access is only available to the creator of the hosted machine.
-    > You can run unattended desktop flow using a work or school account that is different from the creator of the hosted machine, provided that you add the account on the hosted machine.
+    > - You can run unattended desktop flows using a work or school account that is different from the creator of the hosted machine, provided that you add the account on the hosted machine.

 ## Licensing requirements